usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `95cc59b11ee6d94f19be3f7bdb939358`
-- :material-text: **Run description:** Standford Name Entity Identifier To reconstruct logical sitemap of the target entities and locate the most relevant pages to extract list or table entities.
+- :material-text: **Run description:** To reconstruct logical sitemap of the target entities and locate the most relevant pages to extract list or table entities.
 Search Google and realnames with entity names to help homepage finding.

 ---
 #### bitRFRun